Introduction to the English legal system :

 It emerge when the knights enrolled in a crusade before leaving the country they were often given the title of the property to a friend or relative in order for that person to take care of the property in his absence and for the benefit of his family.
 But sometimes this relative who was given the legal title didn’t act in a fair way and chasing the family away.
 The legal title of the property was in the hands of this relative.

-If CL didn’t recognize their rights then the only solution that they had was to go to the chancellery court.
+If Common Law didn’t recognize their rights then the only solution that they had was to go to the chancellery court.

 =>:the equitable ownership.
 It was recognize that 2 types of ownership could exist: the legal title and the equitable ownership.